woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Feature - Option to register using the email address as the username
+* Feature - Ability to change the demo notice text via settings
+* Tweak - Removed rarely used settings

 = 1.6.2 - 09/08/2012 =
 * Feature - Added google analytics event tracking for add to cart buttons (thanks to Max Rice)
 * Feature - WC_Product::has_file() for detecting if a downloadable product has a file set